Istanbul at the Bosphorus by Four Seasons Istanbul, Turkey

-To say that this property on the banks of the Bosphorus is palatial would be accurate – after all, it is a reimagined, 19th-century Ottoman palace, just upstream from the uber-opulent Dolmabahçe Palace, so even before turning up we knew what to expect in terms of scale, design, location and luxury.
+To say that the Istanbul at the Bosphorus by Four Seasons on the banks of the Bosphorus is palatial would be accurate – after all, it is a reimagined 19th-century Ottoman palace, just upstream from the uber-opulent Dolmabahçe Palace, so even before turning up we knew what to expect in terms of scale, design, location and luxury.

-Our Palace suite was effortlessly elegant, charming, bright and sophisticated.
+Our Palace Suite at the Istanbul at the Bosphorus by Four Seasons was effortlessly elegant, charming, bright and sophisticated.
 Double-height windows afforded us views out to the water.

 But, while the hotel displays aspects that might pigeonhole it as an old-world grande dame, the designers ensured the hotel doesn’t lose points in the contemporary stakes with furnishings that blend Ottoman-era and modern Turkish interior design.
 We particularly loved our expansive bathroom.

-The rest of the hotel does not disappoint, either.
+The rest of the Istanbul at the Bosphorus by Four Seasons does not disappoint, either.
 The buffet breakfast (and brunch at weekends) was an experience in itself.
 We recommend sundowners be taken in the glass pods, right on the river.

 There are also two pools at the hotel and, of course, a luxurious hammam.